NFL alleges fraud in concussion settlement, seeks special investigator

 Three years ago, a federal judge approved the concussion settlement, which could cost the NFL an estimated $1 billion.
 Less than 18 months ago, individuals were allowed to file claims.
 But former players said last month in a filing that "of more than 1,100 dementia claims filed by ex-players to date, only six have been paid out, despite the NFL's projection that 430 claims would be paid out within 12 months of the settlement agreement's implementation," our Jared Dubin wrote.

-According to The New York Times, the league responded by saying that players "have the right to be upset, but their concerns should be directed at those who sought to take advantage of the generosity of the Settlement Program for personal gain."
+According to the New York Times, the league responded by saying that players "have the right to be upset, but their concerns should be directed at those who sought to take advantage of the generosity of the Settlement Program for personal gain."

 -